 "Kaia was not interested at all until she was five, then she said she would get them for her 6th b-day.
 The day after her 6th b-day she said, okay, let's go get my ears pierced.
 So we went and she asked questions about keeping them clean and how long she had to have her "beginner earrings" in.
 All in all, because we waited and talked about it and she got to choose the timing, it was a great experience." –Denette

 "I was 13-years-old when I was finally allowed to get my ears pierced — the age my parents thought was old enough to decide if I wanted holes in my ears permanently.
-And with a daughter currently in elementary school, unpierced, but a devout fan of all things accessory, I think we’ll be waiting until she’s 13 as well.
+And with a daughter currently in primary school, unpierced, but a devout fan of all things accessory, I think we’ll be waiting until she’s 13 as well.
 Even though I suspect she’ll think the wait will take forevah!" — Karen

 "Phoebe was 3 days short of 5 when she got her ears pierced.
 She had asked when she was about 4 and I explained the process and what was going to happen and decided she wasn't ready.
 My mother-in-law was in town for Phoebe's 5th birthday and asked Phoebe if she could get her ears pierced for her birthday and at that point Phoebe said she was ready.
 Phoebe didn't cry at all." — Ruth